La Venuta: Origin

-Previously a spontaneous feast, in 1617, thanks to the initiative of a Capuchin monk from Ancona, Fra' Tommaso (according to other sources, together with Father Bonifazio d'Ascoli), the custom spread throughout the Marche region.
+Previously a spontaneous feast, in 1617, thanks to the initiative of a Capuchin friar from Ancona, Fra' Tommaso (according to other sources, together with Father Bonifazio d'Ascoli), the custom spread throughout the Marche region.
 The bonfires lit in the church squares, countryside and villages throughout the region were supposed to show the route for the Virgin Mary and the Baby Jesus as they fly to their Home in Loreto.

 When the feast was made official (1624), these were the prescriptions of the comune of Recanati (to which Loreto belonged at the time), described by Monaldo Leopardi himself, father of the famous poet: firing of mortars, ringing of all the bells (at 3.30 in the night, the time when the Holy House would have touched the ground), fires above the municipal towers, lights in all the windows, while large bonfires were lit in the towns, in all the city districts and in the yards of all the country houses.
 Anyone with a firearm had to fire a shot in the air, as a sign of festivity, followed by the Messa della Venuta.
 In Ancona people fasted on the eve of the feast, while the population of the provinces of Ascoli and Fermo ate a large meal called "Nataletto" (Natalitte in local dialect).

 Giuseppe Garibaldi also attended the feast of the Venuta in 1849, when he was in Ancona to ask patriotic circles for support for the cause of the Roman Republic.